Hubballi–Secunderabad Express

 The Hubballi–Secunderabad Express is an Express train belonging to South Western Railway zone that runs between Hubballi Junction and Secunderabad Junction in India.
 It is currently being operated with 17320/17319 train numbers on a daily basis.

 Service

-The 17319/Hubballi–Secunderabad Express has an average speed of 44 km/hr and covers 662 km in 14h 55m.
-The 17320/Secunderabad–Hubballi Express has an average speed of 42 km/hr and covers 662 km in 15h 50m.
+The 17319/Hubballi–Secunderabad Express has an average speed of 44 km/h and covers 662 km in 14h 55m.
+The 17320/Secunderabad–Hubballi Express has an average speed of 42 km/h and covers 662 km in 15h 50m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 16 coaches: